benc-uk/chatr/readme.md

 Notes:

-- Chat IDs are simply randomly generated GUIDs, these correspond to group names in the subprotocol.
+- Chat IDs are simply randomly generated GUIDs, these correspond to the names of "groups" in the subprotocol.
-- Private chats are a special case, they are not persisted into state, and they do not trigger **chatCreated** events.
-Also the user doesn't issue a **joinChat** event to join them, that is handled by the server.
+- Private chats are a special case, they are not persisted in state, and they do not trigger **chatCreated** events.
+Also the user doesn't issue a **joinChat** event to join them, that is handled by the server as a kind og push.
-- User IDs are simply strings which are considered to be unique
+- User IDs are simply strings which are considered to be unique, this could be improved.

 #### Client Messaging

-Chat messages sent from the client use `sendToGroup` and a custom JSON payload with two fields `message` and `user`:
+Chat messages sent from the client use `sendToGroup` and a custom JSON payload with two fields `message` and `user`, these messages are relayed client to client, the server is never notified of them:

 ```
 {